 You get the idea.
 Have a plan for different unsafe situations.
 Where necessary get training (e.g. a martial art).

-Travel Safety Tips #5: Keep your head on a swivel
+Safe Travel Tip #5: Keep your head on a swivel

 Maybe it’s because I am a Marine, but my spidey senses usually start tingling when I find myself in a potentially unsafe situation.
 It’s these sense that usually alert me to the fact the situation is now unsafe.